Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Theoretical Results

 \subsection{Non-asymptotic protocol-specific results}

 In this section we present predominantly non-asymptotic results for Zero-Noise Extrapolation (Sec.~\ref{sec:ZNE}), Virtual Distillation (Sec.~\ref{sec:VD}), Probabilistic Error Cancellation (Sec.~\ref{sec:QP}), and methods which use a linear ansatz such as Clifford Data Regression (Sec.~\ref{sec:CDR}).
 For each protocol, we investigate the effect of error mitigation on the resolvability of the cost landscape, for different classes of noisy states.
-To the end, we first define a class of resolvability measures which quantify how many shots it takes to resolve the cost landscape at some fixed precision after applying error mitigation, compared to no mitigation at all.
+To {this} end, we first define a class of resolvability measures which quantify {how many shots it takes to resolve the cost landscape after applying error mitigation,} compared to no mitigation at all. {We provide proofs of these theoretical statements, as well as some extensions thereof, in Appendix \ref{appendix:protocol-specific}.}